Axway/api-builder-docs/content/en/docs/guide_openapi/quick_start.md

 * `/apidoc/openapi.json`
 * `/apidoc/openapi.yaml`

 Administrators will see only one path in the log.
 For OpenAPI 2.0, it is `/apidoc/swagger.json`, otherwise, it is `/apidoc/openapi.json`.
-Some parts of the API specification can be tweaked from the [configuration](/docs/guide_openapi/configuration).
+Some parts of the API specification can be tweaked from the [apidocs.overrides configuration](/docs/developer_guide/project/configuration/project_configuration#apidoc).
 The "/apidoc" prefix is configured by changing the [`apidoc.prefix`](/docs/developer_guide/project/configuration/project_configuration#apidoc) in the configuration.

 For example, the OpenAPI specification can be downloaded from: http://localhost:8080/apidoc/openapi.yaml